 Kathleen has always been an active member of her community.
 A mother of four, she served three terms as a member of the Addison Elementary District 4 school board, volunteering her time without pay to help give local children a better education.
 As a member of the American Association of University Women, she helped to found and organize the "Dare to Dream" program, mentoring young Hispanic girls and their mothers to make good choices to promote education and combat truancy.
 She has also served as vice president of the Kiwanis Club, chair of the Addison Special Events Commission and she helped organize the Mayor's Community Charity Ball.

 Kathleen has a bachelor's degree in Human Services Administration from Elmhurst College and a master's degree in Library and Information Services from the University of Illinois.
-She and her husband, Tom, reside in Addison and they have four children.
+She and her husband, Tom, reside in Addison.